Jens Jensen FELDT

 Can you help us identify Jens?

-Jens was killed in Action at Fromelles.
-As part of the 32nd Battalion he was positioned near where the Germans collected soldiers that were later buried at Pheasant Wood.
+Jens was Killed in Action at Fromelles.
+As part of the 32nd Battalion he was positioned near where the Germans collected soldiers who were later buried at Pheasant Wood.
 There is a chance he might be identified, but we need help.
 We are still searching for suitable family DNA donors.

 If you know anything of Jens’ contacts here in Australia or his relatives from Horsens Denmark, Netherlands or England, please contact the Fromelles Association.